davidsteinberg/shots/README.md

 4. In app.py, instead of calling render_template(...), instantiate a Shot and .render() it
 5. Run your app

-Here is about the smallest Shot you can have:
+Here is one of the smallest Shots you can have:

 ###index.html